 Instructions

-- Stir in the eggs and then half of the the flour.
-Mix with the bread hook until the mixture is fully incorporated and dough drapes off of the hook.
-Add in the melted shortening and then the remaining flour.
+- Stir in the 2 eggs and half of the the flour.
+Mix the dough using a bread hook until the mixture is fully incorporated and dough drapes off of the hook.
+Add in the melted 1/4 cup vegetable shortening and then the remaining flour.
 Continue to knead with the bread hook or hands until dough is smooth and elastic, approximately 3-5 minutes.

 - Roll the dough into a ball and place into a large, well lubricated (cooking spray) mixing bowl.
 Turn once to cover all exterior with cooking spray.
-Cover with a damp kitchen towel and set aside to rise for 30 minutes.
-Dough will double in size.
+Cover with a damp kitchen towel and set aside to double in size which can take anywhere from 30-60 minutes.
+The target dough temp for rising is 75-78°F. Consider finding a sunny spot to set it in.

 - Spray a 9×13 rectangular baking dish or two 9-inch circular pie plates with cooking spray.
-Pour the cranberry topping into the bottom, tipping around until the bottom is fully covered.
+Pour the cranberry topping into the bottom (s), tipping around until the bottom is fully covered.

 - Turn the dough out onto a lightly floured surface.
 Roll into a rectangle, approximately 14×22 inches.
-Baste the dough with melted butter and sprinkle with the brown sugar mixture.
+Evenly spread/spoon the brown sugar mixture over the dough.

 - Roll the dough tightly from the short end.
-Using a sharp knife, cut into 12 equal slices.
-Place slices directly on thin layer of cranberry-orange topping (either all 12 in the 9×13 or 6 and 6 in pie plates).
+Using a sharp knife, cut into 12 equal slices (approximately 1.5 inches thick).
+Place the slices directly on thin layer of cranberry-orange topping (either all 12 in the 9×13 or 6 and 6 in pie plates).
 Cover with a damp kitchen towel and allow to rise for an additional 30 minutes.

-- Preheat the oven to 375°F. Bake uncovered for 30 minutes.
+- Preheat the oven to 375°F (350° if using a glass pan).
+Bake uncovered for 30 minutes.
 If the tops start to brown, loosely lay a piece of aluminum foil over top.
+Rolls are done when they register between 195-200°F using a digital thermometer.

-- Allow to cool for 5 minutes.
+- Allow the rolls to cool for 5 minutes (don't wait longer or the topping will stick).
 Place a serving platter that is at least 1-2 inches larger than your pan over the top.
 Using oven mitts, carefully and promptly turnover.
 If any of the topping sticks to the bottom of the dish, use a spatula to put it back on the rolls.

 - If you have tried this recipe, come back and let us know how it was in the comments or star ratings!